-The Lean principles are so often attached to the manufacturing of goods such as cars, white goods and furniture.
-However when we look at the office processes or an individual at a desk producing reports, budgets or plans,the lean principles are often not applied.
+Lean principles are so often attached to the manufacturing of goods such as cars, white goods, and furniture.
+However, when we look at the office processes or an individual at a desk producing reports, budgets or plans, the Lean principles are often not applied.

 Why not?
 These processes take inputs and transform them into outputs for a customer.
 This process underpins lean manufacturing and has been assisting manufacturers to produce more value with less work by removing wastes.
 We can also apply the concept at the office level and the individual level.

-In an office involvement there are three main lean manufacturing principles that can be implement to boost office productivity.
+In an office involvement, there are three main lean manufacturing principles that can be implemented to boost office productivity.
+These are:

-The lean manufacturing notion of 5S has to do with maintaining a neat, organised workspace.
+The Lean manufacturing notion of 5S has to do with maintaining a neat, organised workspace.
 5S stands for Sort, Set in order, Shine, Standardise and Sustain.
-5S ensures that all staff have quick, easy access to the information and resources they need to do their jobs.
+5S ensures that all staff has quick, easy access to the information and resources they need to do their jobs.

 When companies implement 5S as part of a lean initiative:

 - they make sure all unnecessary work tools and supplies are removed from the workspace (Sort),

 - that all necessary tools ( computer, monitor, keyboard, filing system) have their specific places (Set in order),